 The Simplex Kettle, made in England for more than 100 years!

-Its manufacturer, Newey & Bloomer, began producing the prized copper tea kettles in the year 1903, in the town of Birmingham (the heart of the United Kingdom).
+The manufacturer of the Simplex Heritage Tea Kettle, Newey & Bloomer, began producing the prized copper tea kettles in the year 1903, in the town of Birmingham (the heart of the United Kingdom).
 The year, interestingly enough, coincides with the serving of noontime tea at the Ritz.

 The never before heard or seen whistle, in the lid of the kettle, was patented by the manufacturer in the early part of the 1900’s; and to this very day, Newey & Bloomer continues to produce the Simplex Kettle by hand just like they did over a century ago.